niyazed/violence-detection-fbf/README.md

 ```
 all_test_scripts/
-              # store all other approach
+              # stored all other approach
               # of violence classification